Man, 95, held in shooting of assisted living center worker

 LAFAYETTE, Colo.
-(AP) - A 95-year-old resident of an assisted living facility was taken into custody Wednesday after shooting and wounding an employee, police said.
+(AP) - A 95-year-old resident of an assisted living facility was taken into custody Wednesday after allegedly shooting an employee at the center, police said.

-The employee, a man in his 40s, was taken to the hospital and put on life support after the shooting near the entrance of Legacy Assisted Living in Lafayette, 22 miles (35 kilometers) north of Denver, Deputy Police Chief Brian Rosipajla said.
-Employees called police, and officers found the suspect in his room, he said.
+The employee, a man in his 40s, was taken to the hospital and put on life support after the shooting near the entrance of Legacy Assisted Living in Lafayette, a city 22 miles (35 kilometers) north of Denver, Deputy Chief Brian Rosipajla said.
+Employees called police and officers found the male suspect, whose name has not been released, in his room, he said.

-The facility was locked down after the shooting, and officers found everyone else was safe, Rosipajla said.
-Police didn’t say what led to the shooting.
+The facility was locked down after the shooting and officers found everyone else there was safe, Rosipajla said.

 A woman who answered the telephone at the facility said it had no immediate comment on what happened but planned to issue a statement later in the day.